-LRTP Go oal Area as 1 Mode Study Scale Impact Other ID Project Name T-7 Estimating Systemwide Passenger Delay Attributed to On-Board Cash Transactions Project Purpose and Outcome Purpose: The previous study in this series sought to quantify the amount of stop-level delay attributed to a set of variables for a set of trips observed on MBTA Routes 116 and 117.
+LRTP G oal Areas Mode Study Scale Impact Other ID Project Name Project Purpose and Outcome Safety System Preservation Clean Air/Clean Communities Transportation Equity Capacity Management/ Mobility Economic Vitality Multi-Modal Roadway Bicycle Pedestrian Transit Specific Community Broader Region Enhance State of Practice Low-Cost/Near-Term Implementation Long-Term Implementation Connection to Existing Work Continuing Study New Study T-7 Estimating Systemwide Passenger Delay Attributed to On-Board Cash Transactions Purpose: The previous study in this series sought to quantify the amount of stop-level delay attributed to a set of variables for a set of trips observed on MBTA Routes 116 and 117.
 Through multiple regression modeling it was estimated that customers adding value to their CharlieCard take an extra 6.3 seconds to board, and those paying with cash take an extra 9.4 seconds to board.
 While this may be considered a significant amount of time per occurrence, the observed frequency of these events was low, resulting in a relatively low contribution to bus delay.
 This study will expand to a systemwide analysis of delay from cash payment, using the MBTA's AFC database.
 Delay will be assessed on each route from an operator's perspective (delay per bus trip), as well as the customer's perspective (delay per customer) using ODX.
 This study is important as it provides insight into the tradeoffs between the benefits and burdens of transferring to a cashless system.
-Anticipated Outcome: A report documenting the delay associated with cash fare payment on MBTA routes from both the operator's perspective and the customer's perspective Safety System Preservation Clean Air/Clean Communities ∽ Transportation Equity The Capacity Management/Mobility Economic Vitality Multi-Modal Roadway Bicycle Pedestrian - Transit Specific Community 고 Broader Region Enhance State of Practice Low-Cost/Near-Term Implementation Long-Term Implementation Connection to Existing Work Continuing Study New Study T-8 Balancing Roadway Space Allocation Among Travel Modes Purpose: Both bike lanes and dedicated bus lanes have become increasinly intriguing and popular options for mobility within the Boston region in recent years, as succesful examples of both have been rolled out.
+Anticipated Outcome: A report documenting the delay associated with cash fare payment on MBTA routes from both the operator's perspective and the customer's perspective S Р Р Р Р S P T-8 Balancing Roadway Space Allocation Among Travel Modes Purpose: Both bike lanes and dedicated bus lanes have become increasinly intriguing and popular options for mobility within the Boston region in recent years, as successful examples of both have been rolled out.
 A recent MPO study identified a set of roadway corridors in the Boston region where bus passengers would most benefit from the installation of dedicated bus lanes.
 However, in addition to challenges related to reallocating road space to non-car modes, the process of creating mobility options must work to allocate space to both bikes and transit, especially in corridors where both modes are popular but street space is scarce.
 This study will look at the set of previously identified corridors, and develop a strategy for each corridor for bikes and buses to coexist harmoniously.
 Strategies could involve looking for separate, but parallel paths, for bikes along these corridors, or designing roadway geometries that accommodate both bikes and buses where separate but parallel paths do not exist.
 Anticipated Outcome: For each identified corridor, identification of strategies for bikes and buses to coexist harmoniously, and perhaps a toolkit for designing streets that work for both transit and bikes.
-S S Р S Ρ Ρ Ρ Ρ
+S S Р S P P Р Р